Guadalcanal Memorial Prairie and Ranch

 Maintain a sustainable native grassland base to support a working ranch while also maintaining biodiversity.

-Provide and encourage opportunities for people to enhance their knowledge of northern high plains history, culture, land use and ecosystem through research and lifelong learning.
+Provide and encourage opportunities for people to enhance their knowledge of northern high plains history, culture, land use and ecosystems through research and lifelong learning.